thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2019-01-22-robotic-artist-residents-news.markdown

 ## Karen Palmer at XConf

-Past resident and storyteller from the future Karen Palmer was featured at ThoughtWorks’ yearly conference, XConf.
+Past resident and storyteller from the future Karen Palmer was featured at Thoughtworks’ yearly conference, XConf.
 Check out [this video](https://www.youtube.com/watch?v=Yym-gVsZeeM) of her presentation on her immersive film combining gaming, art, science and technology and the work she did through her TWA residency.

 {% include image file='karen-palmer.jpg'
    caption='Past-resident Karen Palmer pointing out the facial recognition algorithms used for RIOT' %}

-EmoPy, the facial expression recognition software created for RIOT by ThoughtWorks developers, was recently [written about in InfoQ](https://www.infoq.com/news/2018/10/EmoPy-Computer-Vision).
+EmoPy, the facial expression recognition software created for RIOT by Thoughtworks developers, was recently [written about in InfoQ](https://www.infoq.com/news/2018/10/EmoPy-Computer-Vision).
 Join the 160 other developers using this [open source tookit on Github](https://github.com/thoughtworksarts/EmoPy) to work on the future of time based facial recognition!

 ## Updates from Art-A-Hack™ Alumni